petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 ## Examples of CR workflows

+## An analogy: The journey and the destination

+The destination is the paper.

+CR is building a trail and saving GPS coordinates along the route, since you'll be going back and forth often.

+Non-CR, at best,
+is creating a map from memory at the destination.
+At worst,
+it's getting to the destination, taking a photo, and leaving it at that.

+It's actually really important for others to be able to get to where you got so they can go further.
+But if you don't even know how you got there...

+The less automated your workflow, the more likely it is to be wrong.

 ## Tactics for continuous reproducibility

+If you've read this far, hopefully you're convinced that your project should remain reproducible on a daily basis.
+So how can we achieve that?

 What does this mean to work reproducibly though?
 It means at any point in time, the outputs of a given project